 — Prémar Méditerranée (@Premarmed) October 11, 2018

-CLS Virginia’s hull sustained a major blow in the collision resulting in a significant rupture on its starboard side.
+CSL Virginia’s hull sustained a major blow in the collision resulting in a significant rupture on its starboard side.
 The containership’s bunker tanks were punctured causing a fuel spill.

 Ulysse, on the other hand, was not significantly damaged as a result of the collision.